-Always check your state's board website to determine the number of hours required for renewal, mandatory topics (as these are subject to change), and the amount that may be completed through home-study.
+Always check your state's board website to determine the number of hours required for renewal, and the amount that may be completed through home-study.
 Also, make sure that you notify the board of any changes of address.
 It is important that your most current address is on file.